ccamj/CCampbell_InternetAndWeb_5130F2018/README.md

 Course Project: Social Network for Companies

+###### 10/28/2018
+I've added user account login/signup forms and styles.
+Most of this is in PHP.
+In the next few days I want to try NodeJS because most recommendations point to node as the preferred client side language and it's known to be faster.
+For the coming weeks my plan is to accomplish the following:

+- Add an 'Organization Creation' page for a user to create their own company/organization page.

+- Create a group hierarchy that is visible by all members of the group.
+(A HR employee can look up an employee in accounting).

+- Add group pages for project sharing/collaboration

+- Add messaging between users

+I intend to work roughly in this order, but likely add some things inbetween.

 ###### 10/8/2018
 I had been playing around with my 3 previous ideas, looking at what I would be working on.
 I felt they were not unique/presentable enough to make a meaningful project.
 I came up with a new idea while I was at work which is a social media platform suited for companies.
 This would basically be a group with a hiearchy of individual employee profiles to represent their positions in their company.
 The last thing I think people need is another social media platform, but I think this would be more of an office organization tool.
 A service like this could make it easier to communicate with co-workers, and in larger companies you may not always know how to get in contact with everyone.
 This could help schedule meetings, post announcments, and manage who is working on a project, and what exactly they are currently working on.